Please note: At your instructor's discretion,

 If gender has no association

-all with partisanship in our sample, we would expect to
+all with partisanship in our sample, we would expect to see that

-25% female Republicans, 25% male Democrats, and the final
+female Republicans, 25% male Democrats, and the final 25%

-25% male Republicans.
+male Republicans.

 However, a hypothetical

-Thus, in our sample, it looks like there is an association
+sample is male Republicans.
+Thus, in our sample, it looks

-between gender and partisanship (specifically, more women
+partisanship (specifically, more women than expected are

-than expected are Democrats and fewer are Republican).
+Democrats and fewer are Republican).

 The chi-squared test will tell

-is due to sampling-error chance.
-The p-value for the test
+to sampling-error chance.
+Specifically, the p-value for

-our hypothesis and the finding in our sample.
+contrary to our hypothesis and the finding in our sample.

-should expect repeated sampling to show a similar
+we should expect repeated sampling to show a similar

 association at least 95 percent of the time.
-Given

-sample above and its size (n=1000), the chi-square test
+its size (n=1000), the chi-square test would be

-would be significant in this case.
+significant in this case.

 However, as is the case